• Skip to primary navigation

 A Minwax stain marker took care of the missing piece of veneer.

-Once the vacuuming and clean up was finished I used Howard's Feed n Wax to renew the stained finish.
-For all of those detailed areas I used a small stencil brush to get the wax into the scrollwork or wood trim.
+Once the vacuuming and clean-up were finished, I used Howard's Feed n Wax to renew the stained finish.
+For all of those detailed areas, I used a small stencil brush to get the wax into the scrollwork or wood trim.

 A regular paint brush would work too.
 The stencil brush was the first thing I grabbed.

-When I opened the small boxes on the top of the dresser I found the other knobs.
+When I opened the small boxes on the top of the antique dresser, I found the other knobs.
 What a great thing to have.
 The two drawers have the original knobs all shined up and back in place.

 I'm on the hunt for a marble top to replace the original.